-Bye-polls: Voting begins in seven seats across six states
+Bye-polls: Voting ends in seven seats across six states

 The polling is being held in Bihar, Maharashtra, Haryana, Telangana, Uttar Pradesh and Odisha.

-Voting for seven Assembly seats in six states began at 7 am on Thursday, reported ANI.
+Voting for bye-elections for seven Assembly constituencies across six states were held on Thursday, ANI reported.
+Polling started at 7 am and ended up at 6 pm.

-Polling is being held at Munugode in Telangana, Mokama and Gopalganj seats in Bihar, Andheri (East) in Maharashtra, Adampur in Haryana, Gola Gokarannath in Uttar Pradesh and Dhamnagar in Odisha.
+Polling was held at Munugode in Telangana, Mokama and Gopalganj in Bihar, Andheri (East) in Maharashtra, Adampur in Haryana, Gola Gokarannath in Uttar Pradesh and Dhamnagar in Odisha.
 The votes will be counted on November 6.

 Among the seven seats where the bye-polls are underway, the Bharatiya Janata Party previously held three seats, the Congress two and the Shiv Sena and the Rashtriya Janata Dal one each, reported PTI.